kaorusha/note/develope_ROS2_PX4_autopilot.md

 ## PX4_ROS_COM
 Follow build [instruction](https://docs.px4.io/master/en/ros/ros2_comm.html#build-ros-2-workspace).
 If build failed, use a clean build should solve the error.
 ## Navigation 2
+### localization
+AMCL [Warning](https://index.ros.org/p/nav2_amcl/#foxy): AutoLocalization actuates robot; currently, **obstacle avoidance has not been integrated into this feature**.
+The user is advised to not use this feature on a physical robot for safety reasons.
+As of now, this feature should only be used in simulations.
 ### lidar performance
 From the [ROS Navigation Tuning Guide](https://kaiyuzheng.me/documents/navguide.pdf) the following lidar property will affect the localization performance.
 #### Resolution